 Akihabara is famous as the holy land of otaku (geek) culture, and as a representative city of Japanese pop culture.
 In recent years, it has become one of the most famous tourist places in Tokyo, and is visited by hordes of foreigners.
 Here we will introduce the intriguing, multifaceted town of Akihabara.

-The specialties of Akihabara
+The Specialties of Akihabara

-Current Akihabara
+Akihabara Today

 Although Akihabara developed as an electric town, more and more stores for manga and anime fans have been appearing.
 Stores specializing in dojinshi, magazines of fan works, were first seen in Akihabara.
 Also, a dedicated theater for idols was made in Akihabara, and the town has become famous as the center of the current idol boom.